 rclone copy cloud-backup/gpg-vault.vc proton:SecureBackups/

-Use a different passphrase for the VeraCrypt volume than for your GPG key.
-Failure should not cascade.
-AES-Twofish-Serpent cascade with an Argon2-derived key is post-quantum fine - Grover halves effective symmetric key length, and you still have ~128 bits of margin.
+Give the VeraCrypt volume a different passphrase than your GPG key, so one leak does not knock over the other.
+The AES-Twofish-Serpent cascade with an Argon2-derived key is comfortably post-quantum: Grover’s algorithm halves the effective symmetric key length, and you still walk away with roughly 128 bits of margin.

 Cold - paperkey + QR codes.
 Survives cloud outage and account bans.

-Paperkey strips the redundant structure out of a secret key and leaves only the actual secret bytes - perfect for printing on archival paper.
-It handles Ed25519 cleanly but not Kyber (too new, no compact encoding yet), so the master goes through paperkey and the full armored export goes through QR codes split across multiple PNGs with high error correction.
+Paperkey strips the redundant structure out of a secret key and keeps only the bytes that actually matter, which is exactly what you want on archival paper.
+It handles Ed25519 cleanly.
+It cannot do Kyber yet, since that is too new and there is no compact encoding for it, so the master goes through paperkey while the full armored export goes through QR codes split across several PNGs with high error correction.

 # Paperkey for the master